A teenage girl works on multiple devices to make a school project perfect

 A socially prescribed perfectionist believes that others—such as family, teachers, or peers—expect them to be flawless.
 This type of person will obsess over what others are thinking and often equate being perfect with being deserving of love.

-Socially prescribed perfectionism is common among teens and young adults who feel pressure from their parents to achieve high academic standards or from society to have a certain type of body.
+Socially prescribed perfectionism is common among teens and young adults who feel pressure from their parents to achieve high academic standards or from society to have a certain type of body, research shows.
 It’s also prevalent among people with high-pressure jobs that require precision and attention to detail, such as lawyers and doctors.

 Do you suffer from perfectionism?

-And she’s right; there's a big difference between perfectionism and healthy goal setting.
-Healthy goals tend to be realistic, attainable, and designed to support a person’s personal growth rather than external expectations.
+And she’s right; there’s a big difference between perfectionism and healthy goal setting.
+Healthy goals tend to be realistic, attainable, and designed to support a person’s personal growth rather than to achieve an external and possibly unrealistic expectation.
 It’s understandable to be disappointed when you don’t achieve a goal, but that dismay should be specific to a certain situation rather than generalized to your self-worth.

 Below are a few questions to help you understand if you’re living with the burden of perfectionism.